The Rim of the World Historical Society.

 The fun evening is a fundraiser for our new historical museum.

-Tickets are $75 and are on sale now at TIPS Printing in Blue Jay (337-6269).
+Tickets are $75 and go on sale at TIPS Printing in Blue Jay (337-6269) Monday, May 3rd.

-Last year, “Murder At The Tudor” was an early sellout and we had to turn dozens of unhappy people away.
+Last year, �Murder At The Tudor� was an early sellout and we had to turn dozens of unhappy people away.
 So, get your tickets as soon as possible.

 If you would like to dress in 1940s attire, please do.